 Each morning, Cambodians greet one another with “Nyam bai howie nov?” (“Have you eaten rice yet?”).

 The Cambodian culinary secrets are rarely written down because much has been lost during the reign of the Khmer Rouge.
 The locals do know them, but we already can tell you some!
 Lucky you!

 In the Cambodian cuisine, a typical meal consists of more than one dish.
 Ideally with contrasting flavors, textures and temperatures within the meal.
 Also plenty of herbs, leaves, pickled vegetables, dipping sauces, edible flowers and other garnishes and condiments are used.

 Besides, pork, beef, and seafood are always popular.
 While the more adventurous diners might wish to try a Khmer delicacy.
 For example, crispy fried tarantula or red ants.

 Homedining is a great way to explore Cambodian local culture.
 Therefore, the Khmer can offer travelers the true and authentic experience they are looking for.
 The local families can’t wait to welcome you into their houses and let you enjoy a truly authentic meal.

 We selected friendly host families across the country.
 Come as a guest, leave as a friend.
 That’s our aim!
-We have a reliable network due to our cooperation with Inside Cambodia and Butterfly Tours.
+We have a reliable network due to our cooperation with Butterfly Tours.